nanotube/supybot-bitcoin-marketmonitor/README.md

 10. On IRC, identify with the bot using the owner login name and password you set up during `supybot-wizard`.

-11. On IRC, use supybot's `load` command to load each of supybot-bitcoin-marketmaker's plugins.
+11. On IRC, use supybot's `load` command to load desired plugins.
  * `OTCWebsite` is not a plugin, so don't worry about that one.

+For more details on supybot installation, see http://sourceforge.net/apps/mediawiki/gribble/index.php?title=Supybot_Install_Guide

 ## Testing
-1. `cd` to your gribble bot's home directory.
+1. create an empty directory to be used as your test environment, and `cd` to it.
-2. `supybot-test plugins/PluginName` for whatever plugin you wish to run the tests for.
+2. `supybot-test path/to/your/plugins/PluginName` for whatever plugin you wish to run the tests for.